 ● Turkish coffee is world renowned, but it’s also a bit different than say, its American counterpart - It is usually a strong coffee with a rich aroma, served very hot from a small traditional cup.
 Be careful not to drink any of the coffee grounds still in the cup.

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Gender reassignment surgery, also known as sex reassignment surgery or simply a sex change operation is a type of procedure in which a patient’s sex is physically changed.
-The process of changing one’s sex is very complex and not all patients follow the same steps in order to achieve it.
+Gender reassignment surgery, otherwise called sex reassignment surgery or just a sex change operation is a kind of operation which the sex of a patient is physically changed.
+The way toward changing one’s sex is rather complicated, and patients are not taking similar steps so as to attain it.

-Individuals who wish to live as the opposite sex are known as transgender.
-As of this year, there are close to a million transgender individuals in the USA alone.
+People who desire to live as the converse gender are identified as transgender.
+Since this current year, nearly a million transgender people live in the USA only.

-There are two main types of gender reassignment surgery:
+There are two major kinds of gender reassignment surgery:

 ● Gender reassignment surgery female to male